 A urinary sheath system can be an excellent method by which to manage urinary incontinence in men.
-There are many brands available made from different materials and in a wide range of sizes.
+There are many brands of male incontinence sheaths available made from different materials and in a wide range of sizes.

 If possible, use the measuring guide provided with the particular brand of sheath as the same sizes may vary with different brands.
 Sheaths also come in standard or shorter lengths to enable the best fit.

-Once the correct size has been determined, samples of different sheaths can be obtained and the best one found for each individual.
-Please note; Fittleworth can only send samples with your specialist nurse approval.
+Once the correct size has been determined, samples of different penile sheaths for incontinence can be obtained and the best one found for each individual.
+Please note; Fittleworth can only send samples with your specialist nurse’s approval.

-Before the sheath is applied, the penis and surrounding area should be washed and dried thoroughly.
-Do not use moisterising soap, any creams or talcum powder as these can affect adhesion.
+Before a male incontinence sheath is applied, the penis and surrounding area should be washed and dried thoroughly.
+Do not use moisturising soap, any creams or talcum powder as these can affect adhesion.

 It is not advisable to shave the pubic area as this can cause skin irritation, but hair can be trimmed if necessary.
 Some sheaths come with a hair guard provided.